 Quiet Generators: Frequently Asked Questions

-Right now, the absolute quietest portable generator on the market is the WEN 56125i.
+Right now, the absolute quietest portable gas generator on the market is the Honda EU2200i.

 It has a noise rating of 51 dB when operated at a 1/4-load.
 The Yamaha EF2000iSv2 is right behind, with a noise rating of 51.5 dB.

-Happily, the various makers of generators have been competing to continually make their generators quieter.
+Happily, the various makers of generators are continually competing to make their generators quieter.

 That means that the quietest generator on the market may well change within a few years.
-However, there’s only so quiet they can get.
+However, they can only get so quiet.
 A generator will never be completely silent.

-There are a number of portable generators that have a noise rating of below 60 dB.
+There are a number of portable generators with noise ratings below 60 dB.
 For reference, 60 dB is about the same noise level as restaurant chatter or office noise.

 It’s important to note, though, that the dB levels of the generators at a 1/4-load does not tell you how loud the generator can potentially be.
 The noise level of any generator will increase as you add load.

 As the wattage goes up, so does the noise.

-Many generators have an eco-mode which offers more fuel capacity and efficiency, but this mode also typically will result in the quietest operation.
+Many generators have an eco-mode, like the Honda EU2200i, which offers more fuel capacity and efficiency, but this mode also typically will result in the quietest operation.